research-cheese/sleepyask/README.md

   A small tool for automating collecting data from ChatGPT over long periods of time.
 </p>

+## What does it do?
+ChatGPT currently limits the number of questions that users may ask per hour.
+The goal of this project is to allow users to just leave their laptops on for extended periods of time to collect a large amount of responses from ChatGPT.

 ## Install as a Python Library
 ```
 pip install sleepyask